 U.S. House panel to take up Big Tech antitrust bills amid vociferous criticism

+Recasts to reflect that session is under way, adds opening statements, Apple comment

-WASHINGTON, June 23 (Reuters) - The House Judiciary Committee will take up a package of six antitrust bills on Wednesday, many aimed at reining in Big Tech, with heated debate expected on both sides of the issue.
+WASHINGTON, June 23 (Reuters) - The House Judiciary Committee on Wednesday began work on a package of six antitrust bills, many aimed at reining in Big Tech, in what is expected to be a lengthy, contentious session.

+U.S. Representative Jerrold Nadler, the Democratic chairman of the Judiciary Committee, in an opening statement called the bills a "historic package of bipartisan legislation" aimed at "reining in anticompetitive abuses of the most dominant firms online."

 There has been a flurry of opposition directed at the most sweeping reform bills, including from the powerful U.S. Chamber of Commerce, Amazon.com Inc AMZN.O, Apple Inc AAPL.O, Facebook Inc FB.O and Alphabet Inc's GOOGL.O Google.

-Facebook, for example, argued that the bills underestimate competition from overseas and "are a poison pill for America’s tech industry at a time our economy can least afford it."
+Apple wrote to committee leaders on Tuesday, arguing that its app store protected iPhone users and that some provisions of the bills "would create a race to the bottom for security and privacy."

-Each of the bills has multiple Democratic and Republican co-sponsors, and each has sparked opposition, or at least concern, from members of both political parties.
+Each bill has Democratic and Republican co-sponsors, and each has sparked opposition or concern from members of both political parties.

-Eight U.S. House of Representatives Democrats wrote to the House and Judiciary Committee leadership last week, urging them to delay the vote.

-Republicans Jim Jordan and Mark Meadows said in an opinion piece that "these bills would wreak bureaucratic havoc on conservative values, speech and free enterprise."
+Representative Zoe Lofgren, a California Democrat, said she would not support the most far-reaching measures, saying: "As drafted, the bills fall short."

-A White House official said U.S. President Joe Biden believes steps are needed to protect privacy, generate more innovation and deal with other problems created by big technology platforms.
+A White House official said President Joe Biden believes steps are needed to protect privacy and deal with other problems created by big technology platforms.

-The companies have spent nearly the past two years facing federal, state and congressional probes into how they use their clout to fend off competition, extend their dominance into adjacent markets or abuse their dominance.
+The companies have spent nearly the past two years under federal, state and congressional investigation into how they use their clout to fend off competition, extend their dominance into adjacent markets or abuse their dominance.

 A third bill would require a platform to refrain from any merger unless it could show the acquired company does not compete with it.
 A fourth would require platforms to allow users to transfer their data elsewhere.